MattCheely/requirejs-maven-plugin/README.md

 **optimizerFile**

 The path to the optimizer js that will be run to optimize your app.
-If not provided, the default version from the classpath will be used
+If not provided, the default version from the classpath will be used.

 **filterConfig**

 Boolean option to indicate whether or not to run the config file through maven filters to replace tokens like ${basedir}

 *Important Note:* if you enable filterConfig, be sure that the 'appDir' and 'dir' options in your config use absolute paths.
 The filtering process creates a filtered copy of the config file in a temporary location, which will break relative path handling for the input and output directories.